semanticClimate/climate-knowledge-hunt-may-23/write-up/the-story.md

 IPCC Synthesis Report just came out.
 It links to 10,000 pages from other reports.
 We are building tools to navigate the complexed interlinked structure.

 ## Why not ChatGPT?
-ChatGPT is not upto date.
+- ChatGPT is not upto date.
 It makes errors.
+- It's not free and open.